tjd1234/cmpt383summer2022/docs/languages/racket/racketSymbolCountingNotes.md

   (length (filter symbol? lst)))
 ```

 This version is dramatically shorter.
-As long as you know how filter and
+As long as you know how `filter` and
-length work, it's much more readable.
+`length` work, it's much more readable.
 Indeed, you could probably figure out
 this solution in your head without writing down code.

 How does `(filter pred? lst)` work?
-We can implement it like this:
+We can implement it recursively like this:

 ```scheme
 (define (myfilter pred? lst)